Ajay-durgesam/MovieMania/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Open the `index.html` file in a web browser with live server to view the application.(also if you wish to use your own TMDB API key, you can generate from here[TMDB site]((https://www.themoviedb.org/)))
+4. You can also use this link to open the website directly [[MovieMania](https://movie-mania-smoky.vercel.app/)].

 ## Repository Structure: